 Security at Stamped is overseen by our Chief Technical Officer and carried out by our entire team.

 If you would like to report a vulnerability, please contact email@example.com with a proof of concept, list of tools used, and the output of the tools.

 If a security disclosure is received, we will work quickly to reproduce each vulnerability to verify its status before taking the steps needed to remedy.

 Stamped stores all infrastructure as code and as such is able to bring up complete copies of production and staging environments quickly.
-In the event of a complete region-wide outage, the Stamped Infrastructure Team will bring up a duplicate environment in a different Heroku region.
+In the event of a complete region-wide outage, the Stamped Infrastructure Team will bring up a duplicate environment in a different DigitalOcean region.